Fresh Meadows, NY Music Instructors in Queens

 As a musician and an instructor, Stefano promotes a healthy approach to the instrument by teaching techniques based on proper use of physics and natural body motion.
 He tries to incorporate theory and ear training into lessons and believes in learning and performing pieces as a complete experience, which is both fulfilling and educational for the student.

 At the Queens NY location, Stefano enjoys sharing his passion for music with his students and is committed to accompanying and supporting them every step of the way in their learning process using Practice Pad and the Real Brave Method.

 Cello, Guitar, Piano, Violin, Viola

 Eddie began playing violin at the age of 6.
 Loving the instrument and music, he continued to play all through middle school and high school, playing in small chamber groups and orchestras as well as a soloist.
 He later attended Adelphi University and obtained his Bachelor of Arts in Music Performance.
 He learned piano and guitar while in college.
 Currently, Eddie is studying Music Education as a Graduate Student at Hofstra University.

 While keeping a comfortable, relaxed and fun classroom at the Queens NY location, Eddie pushes his students to their full potential and shows them what they are capable of.
 Teaching how to practice and different ways to practice at home really makes a difference.
 Theory is infused in with the learning of the instrument so a wholesome knowledge is learned as well as the use of Real Brave’s Practice Pad and method.

-Ranging from the works of Bach to Buddy Guy, Javier is happy to be a part of the Real Brave team in Queens NY and believes that every individual at any age and with any skill level can play beautiful, expressive music.
+Javier is happy to be a part of the Real Brave team and believes that every individual, at any age and any skill level can play beautiful, expressive music.

 Dann Jose Cabredo